jjsantanna/booters_ecosystem_analysis/README.md

 <input type="button" value="DOWNLOAD!" href="https://google.com" style="display: block; margin: 0 auto;">
 </a>

-#### Booters are Websites that publicly offer Distributed Denial of Service (DDoS) attacks as a paid service.
-Other names for Booters are: Stressers, DDoS for hire, DDoS as a Service, and DDoSers.
+Booters are Websites that publicly offer Distributed Denial of Service (DDoS) attacks as a paid service.
+Other names for booter Websites are: Stressers, DDoS-for-hire, DDoS-as-a-Service, and DDoSers.

-If you use, for academic purposes, the Booter (Black)List **or** our methodology **or** our analyses scripts , **PLEASE** don't forget to cite Jair Santanna's Ph.D. thesis:
+If you use, for academic purposes, the Booter (Black)List **OR** our methodology **OR** our analyses scripts , **PLEASE** don't forget to cite Jair Santanna's Ph.D. thesis:

 ```bibtex
 @phdthesis{jjsantanna2017thesis,